concur/developer.concur.com/src/api-guides/hotelservice2/faq.markdown

 ***

-Q: If a property does not have availablity based on the request, what is the expected value for the `RoomStays` element?
+Q: If a property does not have availability based on the request, what is the expected value for the `RoomStays` element?

 A: `RoomStays` is optional.
 When not included, it indicates the hotel is not available.

 ***

-Q: How is AvailabilityStatus value `ChangeDuringStay` handled?
+Q: How is `AvailabilityStatus` value `ChangeDuringStay` handled?

-A: The AvailabilityStatus value `ChangeDuringStay` does not have an effect in the display of rates in the shop workflow.
-Although one may expect there to be multiple `Rate` items when AvailabilityStatus is set to ChangeDuringStay, the vendor must return just 1 `Rate` object to cover the full stay in the OTA_HotelAvailRS object.
-This is documented in the [API Reference](`https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Availability.html#rates`).
+A: The `AvailabilityStatus` value `ChangeDuringStay` does not have an effect in the display of rates in the shop workflow.
+Although one may expect there to be multiple `Rate` items when `AvailabilityStatus` is set to `ChangeDuringStay`, the vendor must return just 1 `Rate` object to cover the full stay in the `OTA_HotelAvailRS` object.
+This is documented in the rate info section of the [API Reference](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Availability.html#rates).

-For the RateDetails, HotelService accepts multiple `Rate` objects for the case where AvailabilityStatus is `ChangeDuringStay`, however, it is optional.
+For the RateDetails, Hotel Service accepts multiple `Rate` objects for the case where `AvailabilityStatus` is `ChangeDuringStay`, however, it is optional.
 These details are available to the user in the Rules and Cancellation Policy dialog.
-Please the [API Reference](`https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Rate-details.html#rates`) for additional details.
+Please see the rate info section of the [API Reference](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Rate-details.html#rates) for additional details.

 ***

-Q: What is the usage of EffectiveDate and ExpireDate?
+Q: What is the usage of `EffectiveDate` and `ExpireDate`?

 A: When the AvailabilityStatus value is `ChangeDuringStay` the dates are used to indicate the start and end dates for when the rate is in effect.

-For example, given
+For example:

 ```
 <Rates>